marcinkaim/debox/docs/debox.yml.5.md

 **devices** (list of strings, optional)
 :   List of specific device paths to pass to the container (e.g., ["/dev/bus/usb/001/002"]).

+## Security Section (security)

+Controls cryptographic identity and isolation.

+**gpg_key_id** (string, optional)
+:   The ID (hash) of a GPG key residing on the host.
+If specified, this key (public and secret) is exported to a strictly isolated temporary keyring and mounted into the container at `~/.gnupg`.
+:   This allows signing commits (e.g., in VS Code) without exposing the entire host keyring.

 # EXAMPLES

 A simple CLI tool: